aimeos/aimeos-docs/src/frontend/jsonapi/basket-products.md

     });
     ```

 The PATCH requests will change primarily the product data in the basket.
-Depending on the activated basket plugins, they can also lead to additional or less entries in the response:
+Depending on the activated basket plugins, they can also lead to additional or fewer entries in the response:

 ```json
 {